domabo/json-data-shortcode/readme.txt

 `[json src="http://example.com/my_data_src?format=json"]I want my value to appear right here {Data.mysubdata.otherKey} in the middle of my content.[/json]`
  --> replaces the text in `{}` with contents of `otherKey` in the `mysubdata` object in the `Data` object

+*Note:* this plugin allows you to bring content from remote sites into your posts.
+Please exercise caution, especially if you allow posting by untrusted users.

 == Installation ==